robert-mccarthy-ca/modern-druid/README.md

 Climate change isn’t coming — it’s here.
 We’ve already passed 1.5°C. Permafrost isn’t just melting, it’s burning.
 Fires from 2023 are still burning today.
 We’ve ignited the peat.
 The once-frozen carbon stores of the North are now fueling the very fires that release them.

-**Is there any way out?**
+**Is there any way forward that doesn't involve dying in the apocalypse?**

 That’s what I wanted to know.
-What if I had the resources to do something meaningful?
+Could I do something meaningful even if I had the money to start a company to do it?
 Not another greenwashed offset scheme.
-Not another bandaid. **Could I build something with existing tools that might actually matter?** Could we remove carbon from the atmosphere at the scale of **multiple parts per million per year** — and do it while healing the land and feeding people?
+Not another bandaid. **Could I build something with existing tools and technologies that might actually matter?** Could we remove carbon from the atmosphere at the scale of **multiple parts per million per year**?

 Here’s my attempt.
-And you know what?
-I think I might have cracked it.

 ---

 ## 🌱 The Big Idea: Self-Replicating Carbon Farms

 Introducing the **Modern Druid Project** — a scalable blueprint for exponential climate action.
+The main service is starting self-replicating farms.

 Each farm:

 * Removes atmospheric carbon through **biochar + soil carbon sequestration**
+* Purpose grown biomass for conversion to **biochar**, locking the carbon in solid form
-* Grows **free food** using syntropic agroforestry and natural farming
+* Grows **free food** using syntropic agroforestry and natural farming techniques **free from pesticides, herbicides or fungicides**
-* Pays **real wages** through carbon credits and biochar revenue
+* Pays **real wages** through carbon credits and biochar revenue, 80% of revenue stays in the communities
-* **Spawns new farms** as a built-in function, creating geometric growth
+* **Spawns new farms** as a built-in function, creating geometric growth through a permanent expansion budget
+* The land and the food forest on it **passes to the farmers who built it** at the end of its project cycle

 We’re not talking about monoculture plantations.
 These are **high-biomass food forests** designed to grow carbon, food, soil, and community.
 And do it profitably.
 No greenwashing.
-No offsets.
-Real carbon drawdown, rooted in the soil.
+Legitimate carbon dioxide removal that you can see, touch, even taste for yourself, rooted in the soil.
+Paid for by international voluntary carbon markets that pay the same regardless of where you run the project, whether it's in a high income country like Canada (where I live) or an impoverished area like rural Kenya, bringing real prosperity to poorer communities.
+Channeling money and resources from polluters to the people who would heal the land.

 ---